NEVER QUESTION YOUR NEXT STEP AGAIN

 What is a Process?

 A series of steps that someone follows, in a particular order to accomplish something.
-A sales process is the series of steps that someone takes, or goes through when making the transition from Problem that is Known to Solution that is Known.

 Benefits of Having a Sales Process